The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{South American sky cultures} The traditions are oral and represent the natural world also in South America.
-Like the Maya sky, the {\bf Tupi} (on the coast of Brazil) have constellations documented in an 1614 book~\cite{abbeville1614histoire}, which were later identified by 20th-century studies via comparisons with the constellations of other tribes~\cite{magana1984tupi,afonso2013constelaccoes}.
-These state that, due to migrations, there is influence between the coastal Tupi, Amazonian, Guianan and Andean tribes~\cite{magana1984tupi}.
-In the Andes, the {\bf Inca} constellations are from a 1928 interpretation~\cite{lehmann1928coricancha} of a 1613 astronomical drawing in Cuzco, Peru; the interpretation uses textual descriptions from co-located tribes, Aymara and Quechua, to make an identification.
-Field work from 1978 also documents the little that remains of these constellations among the {\bf Quechua} tribe~\cite{urton1978beasts}, with this data heavily Spanish-influenced.
-On the coast, the Lokono territory borders that of the Kari{\textquotesingle}na; though unrelated, they share a Guianan culture, and the ethnoastronomical traditions have similarities.
-The {\bf Lokono} constellations came out of recent ethnographic work~\cite{rybka2018lokono}.
-Those of the neighbouring {\bf Kari{\textquotesingle}na} were documented from before 1900 to 1980 (the latter, field research in three Carib villages from Suriname~\cite{magana1982carib}).
-The researchers state that the Kari{\textquotesingle}na sky traditions are fading fast: many of the constellations which were mentioned by Indians in a 1907 study were unknown by 1980.
+\paragraph{South American sky cultures} The traditions are oral and represent the natural world.
+Like the Maya sky, the coastal {\bf Tupi} have constellations documented in an 1614 book~\cite{abbeville1614histoire}, only later identified by 20th-century studies via comparisons with the constellations of other tribes~\cite{magana1984tupi,afonso2013constelaccoes}.
+Due to migrations, there is influence between the coastal Tupi, Amazonian, Guianan and Andean tribes~\cite{magana1984tupi}.
+In the Andes, the {\bf Inca} constellations are a 1928 interpretation~\cite{lehmann1928coricancha} of a 1613 astronomical drawing in Cuzco, Peru; the identification uses textual descriptions from co-located tribes, Aymara and Quechua.
+Field work from 1978 also documents the little that remains of these constellations of the {\bf Quechua}~\cite{urton1978beasts}, now heavily Spanish-influenced.
+On the coast, the {\bf Lokono} territory borders that of the {\bf Kari{\textquotesingle}na}; though unrelated, they share a Guianan culture, and the ethnoastronomical traditions have similarities.
+The Lokono constellations are recent ethnographic work~\cite{rybka2018lokono}.
+Those of the neighbouring Kari{\textquotesingle}na were documented from before 1900 to 1980 (the latter, field research in three Carib villages from Suriname~\cite{magana1982carib}).
+The Kari{\textquotesingle}na sky traditions are fading fast: many of the constellations which were mentioned in a 1907 study were unknown by 1980.
 For the Amazon, {\bf Tukano} constellation data was provided in research reported in 1905~\cite{koch1905anfange} and 2007~\cite{cardoso2007ceu}, with all figures in a similar style.
-We add them up as the Tukano sky culture (10 constellations from either study).
+We add them up as the Tukano sky culture.